 The key points here is that as long as the drone is used exclusively for recreational or hobby purposes, then it is classified as a model aircraft.

 The FAA was very clear on this – Intent matters.
 If you want to use your drone to capture news or news related information then you need FAA authorization.
+The legalities of this are similar to those experienced with the casino online business and obtaining licences.
 If you happen to be flying your drone and accidentally gather some news-worthy information… Then authorisation is not required.

 Where can I fly it?